Frequently Asked Questions

 Q: What is a Copyright?

-A copyright is a right granted by a national government to ‘copy', specifically, a property right in an original work of authorship (including literary, musical, dramatic, choreographic, pictorial, graphic, sculptural, and architectural works, motion pictures and other audiovisual works, and sound recordings) fixed in any tangible medium of expression, giving the holder the exclusive right to reproduce, adapt, distribute, perform, and display the work.
-U.S. copyright law also protects software.
-Copyrights are usually enforceable worldwide in the courts of many nations, and can last up to 100 years after the death of the author in most countries.
+A copyright is a right given to an author to their original work of authorship.
+Works of authorship can include, literary works, music, performances, audiovisual images, sculpture and architectural works – any work in a fixed, tangible medium of expression.
+In the U.S., copyright also covers software.
+The copyright holder has the right to reproduce, modify, distribute, perform, and display the work.
+Registration isn’t required for an author to receive copyright to a work, but doing so provides for greater ability to seek damages for infringement.
+Copyrights are usually enforceable in the courts of many nations, and can last up to 100 years after the death of the author.

 Q: What is a trademark?